marionegroponzi/devbook/src/bookmarks.md

     UPD: If you have an error (cannot parse file etc.) probably videomanifest url requires credentials.
     Then instead of copying the url you can 'Copy Response' and save it to the file (e.g. paste response to notepad and save the file).
     In the command line above replace the url by path to the saved file
+- [Carbon.sh](https://carbon.now.sh/): Create and share beautiful images of your source code